Using past papers is a fantastic way to revise, but how do you make the most of them?

-What is the Chief Examiners Report?
-Each year, comments from people who mark the exams are collected together and published.
-These are really useful as they let you know what examiners are looking for, and common mistakes made by students sitting the exam.
+Each year, comments from people who mark the exams are collected together and published in a report.
+These make really useful resources as they let you know what examiners are looking for, and common mistakes made by students sitting the exam.

-By reading through them, you can learn what not to do, and what mistakes you need to avoid.
+By reading through them, you can learn what not to do and the mistakes to avoid.

-Examiners try to cover most of the specification each year in their questions.
+In regular years, examiners try to cover most of the specification each year in their questions.
 They will also vary the issues they ask about each year.
-It’s pretty dangerous to rely on ‘question spotting’, but you may well find certain topics that appear again and again – or some that haven’t been asked about for a while.
+It’s pretty dangerous to rely on ‘question spotting’, but you may well be able to try to predict exam questions by identifying certain topics that appear again and again – or some that haven’t been asked about for a while.

 Group revision is really useful for getting a complete picture.
 Sometimes you can’t see the wood for the trees when you’re going through your own work.